litzinger/queue/README.md

         'timeout' => '0',
         'password' => null,
     ],
-    'name' => 'default', // Optionally use --name on the consumer to override this value at run time.
+    'name' => 'default', // Optionally use --name on the worker to override this value at run time.
     'enable_logging' => 'y',
     'enable_detailed_logging' => 'y',
     'backoff' => 0,